-What we can be sure of thanks to these three recollections however is that education at the Hokkaido Normal School during this period was excessively "oppressive".
-While Tamekichi Murai is circumspect in his description of events, we can deduce that one day, fifty-seven of a class with provisional entry (permitted to enter the school by recommendation i.e. without sitting examinations) were informed suddenly that a surprise entry exam was to be conducted.
-The subsequent "weeding out" or selection of the class left thirty in the full course, twenty in the abbreviated course and seven failures (i.e. students expelled).
+What we can be sure of thanks to these three recollections, however, is that education at the Hokkaido Normal School during this period was excessively oppressive.
+While Tamekichi Murai is circumspect in his description of events, we can deduce that one day, 57 of a class with provisional entry (permitted to enter the school by recommendation, i.e. without sitting examinations) were informed suddenly that a surprise entry exam was to be conducted.
+The subsequent weeding out or selection of the class left 30 in the full course, 20 in the abbreviated course and 7 failures (i.e. students expelled).
 As Murai says, "We had no warning about these exams, were told nothing when we applied," making this a particularly treacherous move on the part of the school.
-Little wonder when those who did pass were subject to selection (i.e. discrimination) between full and abbreviated course students that they "were not happy in themselves".
-We may surmise that this was the fundamental cause of the student strike that became known as the "Ishikari incident", the result of which was that only seven of the original fifty-seven students succeeded in graduating, and indeed the list of graduates in the "Gojunenshi" does record only seven graduates for March 1902.
+Little wonder when those who did pass were subject to selection (i.e. discrimination) between full and abbreviated course students that they "felt betrayed and resentful."
+We may surmise that this was the fundamental cause of the student strike that became known as the Ishikari incident, the result of which was that only 7 of the original 57 students succeeded in graduating, and indeed the list of graduates in the gojunenshi does record only seven names for the March 1902 graduation.

-Kotaro Kon however, who was three years behind this class, says of them, "They were even called a model class and I still cannot forget how disciplined they were, how tightly in formation, and how dignified their manner."
-We can only assume therefore that because this class constituted a "model" class of particularly outstanding quality, more so than those students before or after, they were the kind of students who felt they had no choice but to stand up to the "oppression" they were subjected to by the school authorities.
+Kotaro Kon, however, who was three years behind this class, says of them, "They were even called a model class and I still cannot forget how disciplined they were, how tightly in formation, and how dignified their manner."
+We can only assume therefore that because this class constituted a model class of particularly outstanding quality, more so than those students before or after, they were the kind of students who felt they had no choice but to stand up to the oppression they were subjected to by the school authorities.

-In Kon's contribution, after relating the particulars of the Ishikari incident, he adds as a final exhortation, "Young and old, new ideas and old ideas, moving and stationary: obviously the way of the world perhaps, but we still should take heed", following a paragraph referring to a relaxation of former strictness as symbolized by the changes in the uniform of the Hokkaido Normal School, in which he comments "but we should never forget that behind all these changes are sacrifices made in the past like these".
-It is impossible to ignore the meaning behind his words.
+In Kon's contribution, after relating the particulars of the Ishikari incident, he adds as a final exhortation, "Young and old, new and old thinking, dynamism and quietude: the way of the world perhaps, but we still should take heed," following a paragraph referring to a relaxation of former strictness as symbolized by the changes in the uniform of the Hokkaido Normal School, in which he comments "but we should never forget the sacrifices that lay behind all these changes."

-Are we assuming too much to imagine that the only teacher who stood by those forty-three sacrificed (what an incredibly oppressive bunch the teachers of the Hokkaido Normal School must have been to expel forty-three out of fifty students!) and fought for them was our Tsunesaburo Makiguchi?
-The terms "young", "new ideas" and "moving" used by Kotaro Kon elude without a doubt to those forty-three "model" students who let loose and were expelled, but at the same time, surely to the young teacher Tsunesaburo Makiguchi who took their side as the drama unfolded.
+Are we assuming too much to imagine that the only teacher who stood by those 43 sacrificed (what an incredibly oppressive bunch the teachers of the Hokkaido Normal School must have been to expel 43 out of 50 students!) and fought for them was Tsunesaburo Makiguchi?
+The terms "young," "new thinking" and "dynamism" used by Kotaro Kon allude without a doubt to those 43 "model" students who let loose and were expelled, but at the same time, surely to the young teacher Tsunesaburo Makiguchi who took their side as the drama unfolded.

-If this were not the case, it is difficult to see, even taking into account the old tricks of government departments, why the principal and renowned pedagogue Eiji Makiyama, and the popular house master Manroku Soji were not held in any way responsible for these troubles by the Hokkaido authorities, and only Makiguchi pressed to resign.
-Can we assume that on this occasion the "contrary" spirit that burned within the young Tsunesaburo Makiguchi, making him "different", flared up to ignite similar feelings in others?
+If this were not the case, it is difficult to see, even taking into account the machinations of government departments, why the principal and renowned pedagogue Eiji Makiyama and the popular house master Manroku Soji were not held in any way responsible for these troubles by the Hokkaido authorities, and only Makiguchi pressed to resign.

+Can we imagine that on this occasion the contrarian spirit, the eccentricity, that burned deep within the young Tsunesaburo Makiguchi flared up and broke through to the surface?